Are you wondering how much in-home care services cost? If yes, keep reading to find out the prices you can expect.

 Costs Based on Different Scenarios

 The cost of care may seem daunting, but it may not be as expensive as you’d think.

 A caregiver who visits a few times a week would be an immense asset if a senior fared through a fall or accident.
-Overall, this is an excellent plan for seniors who need a helping hand every so often.
+Overall, this is an excellent plan for seniors who need a helping hand often.

 On the other hand, the monthly rate will be higher if the senior needs comprehensive care.

 - Example: An older woman suffers from mobility issues.
 She needs help with such tasks as dressing herself and cooking meals.
 For three visits a week at 4 hours each session, the cost could be around $1,500 per month.